asc3ny/learning-php/README.md

-This branch created for test scripts
+This branch created for learning.